-The sole proprietor 401(k) is a retirement plan designed for small-business owners who don’t have any employees or if their spouse is their only employee.
+The sole proprietor 401(k) is a retirement plan designed for small-business owners who don’t have any employees or only a spouse as their sole employee.
 It allows participants to invest more money than they could through a traditional 401(k).
-We’ll explore the benefits of the sole proprietor 401(k) to see if it’s the right choice for you.
+As you explore the benefits of the sole proprietor 401(k) to see if it’s the right choice for you.
 We can also help you find a financial advisor who can guide you through making the right retirement planning decisions.

 What Is a Sole Proprietor 401(k)?